jesimone57/sql_music_examples/README.md

 * There is no particular order in these queries.
 * Some are more difficult than others.
 * Some will require knowing how to create sub-selects with temp tables.
 * All will require knowledge of how to join the tables using the PK and FK.
-Both inner joins and outer joins.
+* Knowledge of both inner joins and outer joins is required.
+* The solutions SQL queries to the questions are located inside this repository.

 ### Questions to Answer